 Almost all Nike Factory sales occur on select Thursday or Friday mornings and last until Sunday or Monday night.
 Sales are controlled by corporate and occur randomly throughout the year, so calling your local Nike Factory store ahead is a smart move.

-Friends & Family coupons typically show up day-of in the app.
+Friends & Family coupons typically show up once per season in the app.

 Purchase a gift card for cheaper than its face value from a legit discount gift card site like Gift Card Granny or Raise.
 Save an average of 7% with a discounted Nike card, then stack your savings with in-store sales and receipt coupons for an even bigger discount!

-It’s true; Nike owns Converse and Hurley.
-Use gift cards from either store at Nike-owned retailers.
+It’s true; Nike owns Converse.
+Use gift cards from this store at Nike-owned retailers.

 Shipments from Nike retail stores to Nike Factory stores are a daily occurrence.
-Getting good product is not.
+Getting good products is not.

 All the men out there may find size medium and large clothing low in stock.